kubermatic/docs/content/kubermatic/main/architecture/known-issues/_index.en.md

 ### Solution

-At the moment (with KKP v2.24.0), there are two options available:
+For installations with KKP versions 2.24.0 or 2.24.1, there are two options available:

 1. [Disable kube-apiserver NetworkPolicies in Seeds with Cilium as CNI]({{< ref "../../tutorials-howtos/networking/apiserver-policies/#in-a-seed-cluster" >}})
 2. Manually creating a single `CiliumClusterwideNetworkPolicy` object (this is a cluster-scoped resource, i.e. global) to allow the erroneously blocked traffic: